Mount Diablo: Vegetation

-The park's vegetation is mixed oak woodland and savannah and open grassland with extensive areas of chaparral and a number of endemic plant species, such as the Mount Diablo manzanita (Arctostaphylos auriculata), Mount Diablo fairy-lantern (Calochortus pulchellus), chaparral bellflower (Campanula exigua), Mount Diablo bird's beak (Cordylanthus nidularius), and Mount Diablo sunflower (Helianthella castanea).
+The park's vegetation is mixed oak woodland and savannah and open grassland with extensive areas of chaparral and a number of endemic plant species, such as the Mount Diablo manzanita (Arctostaphylos auriculata), Mount Diablo fairy-lantern (Calochortus pulchellus), chaparral bellflower (Campanula exigua), Mount Diablo bird's beak (Cordylanthus nidularius), Mount Diablo phacelia (Phacelia phacelioides) and Mount Diablo sunflower (Helianthella castanea).
 The park includes substantial thickets, isolated examples, and mixed ground cover of western poison oak.
 (It is best to learn the characteristics of this shrub and its toxin before hiking on narrow trails through brush and to be aware that it can be bare of leaves (but toxic to contact) in the winter.)

 At higher altitudes and on north slopes is the widely distributed foothill pine (Pinus sabiniana).
 Knobcone pine (Pinus attenuata) may be found along Knobcone Pine Road in the southern part of the park.
 The park and nearby Black Diamond Mines Regional Preserve mark the northern extreme of the range of Coulter pine (Pinus coulteri).
 This species may be seen along the Coulter Pine Trail near the north (Mitchell Canyon) entrance.

-In 2005 the endangered species Mount Diablo buckwheat (Eriogonum truncatum), thought to be extinct since last seen in 1936, was rediscovered in a remote area of the mountain.
+In 2005 the endangered species Mount Diablo buckwheat (Eriogonum truncatum), thought to be extinct because it had been last seen in 1936 and its habitat had been overrun by introduced grasses, was rediscovered in a remote area of the mountain.